apigeek3000/3-legged-oauth-okta/README.md

 The applicaition that we created for the developer portal uses a developer portal callback url.
 We need to create a new application with an updated callback url that matches our localhost client URL

 1. Go to Publish > Apps > Create New App
-2. Name it hello-world, give it a callback URL of http://localhost:3000/oauth_redirect, add credentials and select both Identity Facade and your Hello World products when you do so.
+2. Name it Hello World Web App, give it a callback URL of http://localhost:3000/oauth_redirect, add credentials and select both Identity Facade and your Hello World products when you do so.
 Finally, create create.
 3. In the next page, copy the new created client id and secret from credentials.
 You will use these in future steps.

 ### Local Client App Setup